status-im/nim-chronicles/README.md

 Please note that the timestamp format can also be specified for individual sinks (see `chronicles_sinks`).

+### chronicles_line_numbers
+ This option, disabled by default, enables the display of filename and line number where each record was instantiated.
+It adds a property `file` to the output, for example:

+> file: example.nim:15

+  While `chronicles_line_numbers` sets the default option for all records, it is also possible to control the same property in a lexical scope or for a particular log statement with `chroniclesLineNumbers`, which can be either `true` or `false`.

 ### chronicles_colors

 This option controls the default color scheme used by Chronicles for